fuelphp-storage/config/readme.md

 # FuelPHP Config

-This package handles config files.
+This library handles config files.
 It's responsible for loading, saving and accessing config settings.

 There are multiple formats in which config files can be handled: